QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 - International operations require strong multi-currency support

-- You're willing to invest in migration for better long-term value
+- You're willing to invest in migration and learning curve for better long-term value

 - User experience and interface design matter significantly